• MON - THU (8am - 4pm) | FRI (8am - 3pm)

 What Is The Means Test?

 Timing can be a crucial factor in this process.
 If you pass the Means Test, there’s no presumption of abuse.
-If you fail the Means Test, there’s a presumption of abuse in Chapter 7.
-However, it is a rebuttable presumption, and an attorney can help navigate as needed.
+If you fail it, there’s a presumption of abuse in Chapter 7.
+However, it is a rebuttable presumption, and an attorney can help you navigate the situation as needed.

 More Information